 Unaccompanied refugee minors (URM) are children under the age of 18 who have been resettled in the United States without a parent or relative to care for them.

 This may also be refugee children who originally entered the U.S. with family, but have experienced a family breakdown and are now eligible to participate in the URM program.

-How does Lutheran Family Services care for these children?
+How does Lutheran Family Services Rocky Mountains care for these children?

-URM children are placed in LFS licensed foster homes.
+URM children are placed in LFSRM licensed foster homes.
 These foster parents come from diverse ethnic and linguistic backgrounds and have received special training on the adjustment needs of refugee youth.